 exhibitions

-Exhibition: Koos Buster presents : The ministry of Ceramic Affairs
+Koos Buster presents: the Ministry of Ceramic Affairs II

 After an impressive first edition in 2022, the Minister of Ceramic Affairs Koos Buster presents 'The ministry of Ceramic Affairs 2'.
 He curates an exhibition in which a diverse selection of ceramic artworks will be presented.
 More information soon!